Premium

 Explore humor and wordplay with this engaging ESL lesson plan on puns.
 Using a video from 'The Last of Us,' students deconstruct jokes, learn homophones, analyze cultural nuances, and create their own puns for practical English communication.

-C1 C2 Practical English Free Grammar General
+C1 C2 Practical English Grammar General Video

 The last of puns: Understanding wordplay in English